About Our Grade 2 Homeschool Curriculum

 We give you a shortcut to help you get straight into giving your child a delightful and robust education without spending days and days researching and tweaking unsuitable content.

-Our homeschool curriculum is written to comply with all Australian states and territories.
-And we make registration easy because we’ve already done 75% of the documentation you need for your application.
+Our homeschool curriculum is a contemporary Charlotte Mason curriculum.
+And we make record keeping easy because we’ve already done 75% of the documentation.

 We Care About What Your Children Are Taught